 By Glen Sparks

-You’ve heard of an uncomfortable 0-for-4?
+You’ve heard of an uncomfortable 0-for-4.
 Drysdale was a terrifying 0-for-4.
 He liked to talk about his 2-for-1 policy.
 You hit one of my guys, he’d say, I’ll hit two of your guys.
 Drysdale didn’t like to issue intentional walks.
-He’d drill the guy and save three pitches.
+He’d smack the guy and save three pitches.

 Big D glared at hitters the way drill instructors glare at buck privates.
 He looked like a tiger in need of a steak.
-He squinted in for the sign like a great white shark squints to find a lonely surfer.
+He squinted in for the sign the way a great white shark squints to find a lonely surfer.

-Drysdale hailed from Van Nuys, Calif., born July 23, 1936, a Valley boy from a different time.
-He probably scared off half the kids from Burbank and Sherman Oaks.
+Drysdale hailed from Van Nuys, California, born July 23, 1936, a Valley boy from a different time.
+He probably scared off half the kids from North Hollywood and Sherman Oaks.
 The Brooklyn Dodgers signed him in 1954 for a $4,000 bonus and $600 a month.

 Going Back to Cali

 In 1958, the Dodgers moved to L.A.
 The California guy went home.
-In 1959, following a down year (12-13, 4.17 ERA), Drysdale won 17 games and struck out 242 batters, the most by a National League pitcher in 35 years.
-He led the Dodgers to a World Series title against the Chicago White Sox.
+Following a down first year at home (12-13, 4.17 ERA), Drysdale won 17 games and struck out 242 batters in 1959, the most by a National League pitcher in 35 years.
+Even better, he led the Dodgers to a World Series title against the Chicago White Sox.

-In 1962, Drysdale won 25 games and took home the Cy Young Award.
-He finished fifth in the MVP voting.
-Drysdale and Koufax led the Dodgers to World Series championships in ‘63 and 1965.
-They didn’t get much help from the offense.
-The Dodger attack was about as scary as your cousin Sissy’s pet beagle.
-The Dodgers made it home about as often as Robinson Crusoe.
+The dynamic duo led the Dodgers to World Series titles in 1963 and ’65.
+They didn’t get much help from the offense, either.
+The Dodgers’ attack was about as scary as your cousin Sissy’s pet beagle.
+The Dodgers made it home about as often as Gilligan and the Skipper.

-In 1968, in his next-to-last season, Drysdale set a major league record.
-He threw 58 2/3 consecutive scoreless innings and put up a 2.15 ERA (128 ERA+).
-And, if he threw a few extra spitballs that year, well, then so be it.
+In 1968, in his next-to-last season, Drysdale set a major-league record.
+He hurled 58 2/3 consecutive scoreless innings and put up a 2.15 ERA (128 ERA+).
+And, if he tossed a few spitballs that year, well, so be it.
 He wasn’t the only one.

 Retired from playing, Drysdale turned to broadcasting.
-He called games for a few teams, including his beloved Dodgers.
+He called games for a few teams, including his beloved Dodgers, and did some national T.V. work.
 The writers finally voted him into the Hall of Fame in 1984.

-Drysdale stands out today as a legendary pitcher from a tougher, by-gone era in baseball, one of inside fastballs and black-and-blue rib cages.
-Orlando Cepeda said the trick to an at bat against Drysdale was this: “Hit him before he hits you.”
+Drysdale stands out today as a legendary pitcher from a tougher, by-gone era in baseball, one of inside baseballs and black-and-blue rib cages.
+Orlando Cepeda said the trick to an at-bat against Drysdale was this: “Hit him before he hits you.”